Frequently Asked Questions

 When did CAS Trust launch?

 The Charlton Athletic Supporters’ Trust formally launched on the 5th of December 2012 to mark the 20th anniversary of the Club’s return to the Valley from the exile years.
-Full membership is now available and costs £5 as an introductory fee at least until our first AGM which is likely in March 2013.
+Full membership is now available and costs £5 per year.
 Juniors are free.
 Any funds raised from membership will go towards running costs, publicity and events.
 CAS Trust is committed to open, democratic and inclusiveness, as well as giving value for money to members.

 Who has set up CAS Trust?